localgroup/blog/README.md

 ## Description

-This is  simple blog application built with AngularJS, Node.js and MongoDB.
+This is  simple blog application built with AngularJS, Node.js,Redis and Mongo DB.
 Creates your article and shares them in a beautiful minimalistic template.

 Blog Admin UI Page
 ==================